 Applications will be assessed based on evaluation of the quality of the Company and the potential for continued product development.
-CPRIT requires the submission of a detailed business plan (see Section 10.3.5) and a comprehensive scientific plan (see Section 10.3.6).
-The plans will be reviewed by an integrated panel of individuals with biotechnology expertise and experience in translational and clinical research as well as in the business development/regulatory approval processes for therapeutics, devices, and diagnostics.
-The review will address the commercial viability, product feasibility, scientific merit, and therapeutic impact, as detailed in the Company's business and scientific plans.
+CPRIT will require the submission of a detailed business plan (see Section 10.3.5) and a comprehensive scientific plan (see Section 10.3.6).
+The plan will be reviewed by CPRIT's Commercialization Reviewers and also by a scientific research committee for commercial viability, product feasibility, scientific merit, and therapeutic impact.